 Get to know the machine that is going to be your new breast friend for the next few months!

 At the top end of the scale are the double electric breast pumps (usually they also have a battery-operated option).
 These draw milk from both breasts at the same time.
-They save time and are usually very efficient, but are expensive.
-Single electric ones are cheaper but take longer.
-Manual ones are quite light and easily portable and are relatively inexpensive, but some of them are not as efficient at pumping.
+They save time and are usually very efficient, but the downside is they are expensive.
+Single electric pumps are more economical but take longer.
+Manual breast pumps are quite light and easily portable and are relatively inexpensive, but some of them are not as efficient at pumping.
 If you are going to rely on pumping fairly regularly (even once a day, for the night feed), these will only add to the workload of a tired mama.

 The other thing to consider when you are looking at buying or renting a breast pump is if it’s a closed-system one or an open-system one.
 The closed-system type doesn’t allow the milk to flow into the machine.
 Some of the closed-system pumps are also known as hospital-grade breast pumps and are considered the most high-end and hygienic.
 This system is more expensive than an open one, where there is no barrier between the milk and the pump mechanism.

-Naturally, when you are buying a breast pump, you want to buy the best that you can afford.
+Whether you’re pumping so Dad can get involved in feeding, or perhaps your maternity leave is coming to an end and you’re heading back to work (hopefully you’ll get more statutory leave soon!), whatever the reason, when buying a breast pump, you naturally want to buy the best that you can afford.
 Besides the cost and the efficiency, consider factors like how much it weighs, how much sound it makes (for electric ones), how easily available replacement parts are and how discreet it can be (many pumps are now hands-free).
 If you are looking for a manual pump, look for one with an ergonomic handle design so it doesn’t put too much pressure on you, or a silicone manual pump.
 These factors make a big difference in being able to carry the pump around if you are planning to return to work or travel soon after delivery.

 This brand wins the vote of all the Sassy Mamas in office, and then some!
 The company has excellent breast pumps to suit all types of requirements.
 What makes it even better is that it is possible to rent some of the models from the official distributor, Celki, which has stores across the city.
 Even if you choose to buy from any of the baby stores or online, this is one of the most widely-accessible and convenient options.